To access material, start machines and answer questions login.

 start C:\\ProgramData\\r.exe;

-In this task, you will investigate three phishing attachment examples stored in:
+In this task, you will investigate three attachment examples stored in:

 Let's play the role of the untrained user and mindlessly open the COM file.